i-aissaoui/portfolio/resume-en.md

 ---

-### Vision Transformer (ViT) (2025)

-- Built an image classification model from scratch that processes images as sequences of patches
-- Trained to recognize and categorize images with high accuracy

-**Technologies:** Python, PyTorch, Computer Vision, Transformers, ViT, AdamW

----

 ### Geo RAG | Map-based RAG Demo (2025)

 - Interactive map application that generates intelligent summaries about geographic locations